 When we think about organizational culture transformation, it can be overwhelming.
 After all, what does it mean exactly?
 And where do you start?

-To examine a full culture change, let’s take a look at Northwell Health, who implemented their Culture of C.A.R.E [Connectedness, Awareness, Respect, and Empathy] for their 60,000+ employees at 21 different locations.
+To examine a full culture change, let’s take a look at Northwell Health, which implemented its Culture of C.A.R.E [Connectedness, Awareness, Respect, and Empathy] for its 60,000+ employees at 21 different locations.

 To organize its implementation, Delivering Happiness worked with the OPCE to assess the climate, build alignment from the top-down, and create custom culture programs [get more details in our healthcare culture case study].

 “Delivering Happiness brought creativity, passion, and inspiration to our collaboration enabling the team to successfully begin our cultural transformation.”

 - Agnes Barden, VP Patient & Customer Experience, Northwell Health

 Watch Northwell's Chief Experience Officer talk about their culture transformation:

 In about two years, employee engagement grew from 45% to 85%!
 See the rest of the results, including the impact on their HCAHPS scores, by downloading our case study.